jamenlang/GarageaTrois-PHP-Server/README.txt

 I watched the terminal window while the echo was scanning and saw that it the pi was being queried.

 And viola, the switches are available for the echo to control

+As far as I know, there is no way to remove switches that have been added.
+If you need to start over delete the .data file that is generated from running the commands above.